 The public nature of social media brings the risk of negative word of mouth.
 On top of that, it’s possible for your brand to go viral for all the wrong reasons.
 This risk alone should speak volumes to call centers: customer experience and satisfactions must always be a top priority!

 5 Tips For a Great Social Media Customer Service Strategy

 Phone communication and instant messaging aren’t enough for customers these days.
 66% of customers prefer to shop at businesses that use multiple channels to provide customer service.

 A true omni-channel contact center incorporates the many different channels your customers use to contact your business and creates a seamless customer experience, regardless of any escalations or transfers that may occur during the interaction.
 Social media is one of those channels — others may include chat support, email, phone channel, etc.

 Make sure you provide the same quality of customer support across all channels.
-Adopting tools like Scheduled Call-Backs and Visual IVR can help you ease transitions during a customer interaction, bridging them to the voice channel if needed without risking call abandonment.
+Adopting tools like Scheduled Call-Backs and Web Call-Backs (formerly Visual IVR) can help you ease transitions during a customer interaction, bridging them to the voice channel if needed without risking call abandonment.

 2. Seek and reward customer feedback.

 Customer satisfaction surveys and customer satisfaction scores (CSat) are integral to the success and performance of your contact center.
 Customer feedback offers valuable insight into the state of your service, and can help your team identify successes and areas for improvement.